Leonel Mosevich

-Julio Leonel Mosevich (born 4 February 1997) is an Argentine professional footballer who plays as a centre-back for Patronato, on loan from Argentinos Juniors.
+Julio Leonel Mosevich (born 4 February 1997) is an Argentine professional footballer who plays as a centre-back for Cordoban club Instituto, on loan from Argentinos Juniors.

 Club career

 Mosevich's career started with Argentinos Juniors.
 He was an unused substitute in an Primera División match against Olimpo in November 2015, prior to making his professional league debut on 13 March 2016 versus Temperley.
 By August 2017, Mosevich had made five appearances for Argentinos.
 On 30 June 2018, Swiss Super League side FC St. Gallen completed the loan signing of Mosevich.
 His first appearance arrived on 26 July, during a UEFA Europa League qualifying match with Sarpsborg 08.
 Sixteen further appearances followed in all competitions as they placed sixth in the Super League.

 On 29 June 2019, a loan to Nacional of Portugal's LigaPro was agreed.
 He didn't appear competitively until 10 November, featuring in a victory over Covilhã.
 He went on to appear fourteen times, scoring his first senior goal in the process during a win against Farense on 7 December.
 The club was promoted to the Primeira Liga after finishing in first place, though weren't officially deemed champions as the season was cut short due to the COVID-19 pandemic.
 Mosevich soon returned to Argentina, before leaving on loan to Portuguese football again on 6 October 2020 as he agreed to terms with newly promoted LigaPro team Vizela.